platypus-ucsd/platypus-ucsd.github.io/docs/library/preuss/preuss-on-nietzsche.markdown

 historical being.
 Man is not wholly the product of an alien act, either natural or divine, but in part produces his own being.
 The task of existing is a task precisely because it is not a case of acting according to a permanent nature or essence but rather of producing that nature within the limitations of a situation.
-History is the record of this self- production; it is the activity of a historical being recovering the past into the present which anticipates the future.
+History is the record of this self-production; it is the activity of a historical being recovering the past into the present which anticipates the future.
 With a total absence of this activity man would fall short of
 humanity: history is necessary.

 But what if this activity is perverted?
-What if, rather than remaining the life- promoting activity of a historical being, history is turned into the objective uncovering of mere facts by the disinterested scholar — facts to be left as they are found, to be contemplated without being assimilated into present being?
-According to Nietzsche, this perversion has taken place — and history, rather than promoting life, has become deadly.
+What if, rather than remaining the life-promoting activity of a historical being, history is turned into the objective uncovering of mere facts by the disinterested scholar --- facts to be left as they are found, to be contemplated without being assimilated into present being?
+According to Nietzsche, this perversion has taken place --- and history, rather than promoting life, has become deadly.
 This, then, is the dilemma Nietzsche faced: history is necessary, but as it is practiced it is deadly.

 The present work is an attempt to extricate himself, and us, from this dilemma.